Next winter goes on sale in June.

 There are a few small supermarkets in Soldeu, where you can pick up everyday groceries, postcards and gifts; these include Supermarket Post and Pirineu Supermarket both located on the main road “Carretera General”.

-For more extensive shopping opportunities you might want to pay a visit to Andorra la Vella, the capital city.
+For more extensive shopping opportunities you might want to pay a visit to the capital city of Andorra la Vella.
 If you want to go, there are a couple of options:

-Firstly is public transport.
-Buses depart from the main road through the villages of Soldeu & El Tarter, and pick you up on Av.
-Meritxell in Andorra la Vella for the return.
+Firstly is public transport, buses depart regularly from the main road through the villages of Soldeu & El Tarter and pick you up at various locations in Andorra la Vella for the return.
 See timetable below for further details.

-Second option is a taxi.
-They work pretty much the same as anywhere else, hotel receptions will usually call one for you, or you can flag one down if you see one.
-The official price set by the government is €1.12 per km during the daytime (07:00 - 21:00) additional supplements apply at night, during public holidays, for journeys outside of Andorra and for large items of luggage.
-Taxis cannot be prebooked in Andorra, therefore you just have to wait for it to come.
+Second option is a taxi, they work pretty much the same as anywhere else, hotel receptions will usually call one for you, or you can flag one down if you see one.
+The official price set by the government is €1.12 per km during the daytime (07:00 - 21:00) and additional supplements apply at night, during public holidays, for journeys outside of Andorra and for large items of luggage.
+Taxis cannot generally be pre-booked in Andorra, therefore you just have to wait for it to come.

-Once you're there, you can expect to find a fantastic array of shops selling predominantly electrical goods, jewellery, perfume, alcohol, cigarettes and tobacco, all at duty free prices!
-Contrary to popular belief Andorra is not completely tax free, in 2007 a sales tax was introduced and this currently stands at 4.5%, however this is still very low and therefore prices generally remain much cheaper than most other parts of Western Europe.
-A top tip would be to do your homework before you go however, to make sure that you are getting a bargain!
+Once you have arrived in Andorra la Vella, you will find a fantastic array of shops selling predominantly electrical goods, jewellery, perfume, alcohol, cigarettes and tobacco, all at duty free prices.
+There is also a large indoor shopping centre called Illa Carlemany which is home to a number of shops, restaurants and a cinema complex, all spread over four floors.
+Contrary to popular belief Andorra is not completely tax free, in 2007 a sales tax was introduced and this currently stands at 4.5%, however this is still very low and prices generally remain a fair bit cheaper than most other parts of Western Europe.

 |Monday to Saturday||08:40 - 21:40